OpenDroneMap/docs/id/_sources/arguments.rst.txt

 :ref:`3d-tiles<3d-tiles>`
   Generate OGC 3D Tiles outputs.
 Default: ``False``

+:ref:`align<align>` <path string>
+  Path to a GeoTIFF DEM or a LAS/LAZ point cloud that the reconstruction outputs should be automatically aligned to.
+Experimental.
+Default: ``None``

 :ref:`auto-boundary<auto-boundary>`
   Automatically set a boundary using camera shot locations to limit the area of the reconstruction.
 This can help remove far away background artifacts (sky, background landscapes, etc.).
 See also --boundary.
 Default: ``False``